 Its usability may be more impressive.
 They have been able to detect nerve agents on a variety of surfaces, from steel to fruit.
 Even better, the gloves are faster and cheaper than many test kits available today.
 One of the best parts is that the researchers have called it a wearable “lab-on-a-glove” 🔬.

 Cap successfully zaps brain to kill tumors

-The results from a 5 year clinical trial are in, and it involves 695 brain cancer patients.
+The results of a 5-year clinical trial are in, and it involves 695 brain cancer patients.
 A new and very expensive brain cancer treatment has doubled five-year survival rates.
 It has been more than 10 years since any form of treatment has shown such promising results.

 The patients wear an electrical skull cap that zaps cancer cells trying to grow in their brain.
 The Optune